Landing Fees; tax credit

 (3) The cost to the State of these tax credits for the previous year; and

 (4) The sum of each of these for all the years since the tax credit became available.

 (1) An analysis of the economic impact of this tax credit on the State and the businesses that are eligible for the tax credit; and

-(2) Recommendations for amending the availability or caps on the credit if warranted.
+(2) Recommendations for amending the availability or adding caps to the credit if warranted.